MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

    ![Create log collector](./media/windows7.png)

 ### Step 2 – On-premises deployment of your machine

 The following steps describe the deployment in Windows.
 The deployment steps for other platforms are slightly different.

 1. Open a PowerShell terminal as an administrator on your Windows machine.

-2. Run the following command to download the Windows Docker installer PowerShell script file to a temp path:
- `Invoke-WebRequest https://adaprodconsole.blob.core.windows.net/public-files/LogCollectorInstaller.ps1 -OutFile (Join-Path $Env:Temp LogCollectorInstaller.ps1)`
+2. Run the following command to download the Windows Docker installer PowerShell script file: `Invoke-WebRequest https://adaprodconsole.blob.core.windows.net/public-files/LogCollectorInstaller.ps1 -OutFile (Join-Path $Env:Temp LogCollectorInstaller.ps1)`

     To validate that the installer is signed by Microsoft, see [Validate installer signature](#validate-signature)

-3. Set the PowerShell script execution by running `Set-ExecutionPolicy RemoteSigned`
+3. To enable PowerShell script execution, run `Set-ExecutionPolicy RemoteSigned`

 4. Run: `& (Join-Path $Env:Temp LogCollectorInstaller.ps1)`
-This installs the Docker client on your Windows machine.
+This installs the Docker client on your machine.
 While the log collector container is installed, the machine will be restarted twice and you will have to log in again. **Make sure the Docker client is set to use Linux containers.**

-5. After each restart, open a PowerShell terminal as an administrator on your Windows machine, re-run: `& (Join-Path $Env:Temp LogCollectorInstaller.ps1)`
+5. After each restart, open a PowerShell terminal as an administrator on your machine, re-run: `& (Join-Path $Env:Temp LogCollectorInstaller.ps1)`

-6. Before the installation completes, you will have to paste in the run command you copied earlier (see Step 1 number 4).
+6. Before the installation completes, you will have to paste in the run command you copied earlier.

 7. Deploy the collector image on the hosting machine by importing the collector configuration.
 Import the configuration by copying the run command generated in the portal.
 If you need to configure a proxy, add the proxy IP address and port number.
 For example, if your proxy details are 192.168.10.1:8080, your updated run command is:

-           (echo db3a7c73eb7e91a0db53566c50bab7ed3a755607d90bb348c875825a7d1b2fce) | docker run --name MyLogCollector -p 21:21 -p 20000-20099:20000-20099 -e "PUBLICIP='192.168.1.1'" -e "PROXY=192.168.10.1:8080" -e "CONSOLE=mod244533.us.portal.cloudappsecurity.com" -e "COLLECTOR=MyLogCollector" --security-opt apparmor:unconfined --cap-add=SYS_ADMIN --restart unless-stopped -a stdin -i microsoft/caslogcollector starter
+    `(echo db3a7c73eb7e91a0db53566c50bab7ed3a755607d90bb348c875825a7d1b2fce) | docker run --name MyLogCollector -p 21:21 -p 20000-20099:20000-20099 -e "PUBLICIP='192.168.1.1'" -e "PROXY=192.168.10.1:8080" -e "CONSOLE=mod244533.us.portal.cloudappsecurity.com" -e "COLLECTOR=MyLogCollector" --security-opt apparmor:unconfined --cap-add=SYS_ADMIN --restart unless-stopped -a stdin -i microsoft/caslogcollector starter`

    ![Create log collector](./media/windows7.png)
 8. Verify that the collector is running properly with the following command: `docker logs <collector_name>`